wso2/docs-is/en/docs/references/concepts/authorization/access-token.md

 either an opaque string or a JSON Web Token (JWT).
 The **resource server**<!--[**Resource Server**](insertlink)--> can decide whether a client is authorized to consume a resource or not, by verifying the access token.
 The way the token endpoint of the **authorization server**<!--[**Authorization Server**](insertlink)--> is invoked and the access token is generated differs based on the **grant type**<!--[grant type](insertlink)-->.
-The ultimate audience of the access token is the resource server, so the client can not interpret the value of the access token.
+The ultimate audience of the access token is the resource server, so the client cannot interpret the value of the access token.

 ![The flow to obtain an access token](../../../assets/img/concepts/access-token.png)